jeffchiudev/redux-keg-tracker/README.md

 ### Open Locally

-1. Click on the link to repository on github [here](https://github.com/jeffchiudev/tap-room).
+1. Click on the link to repository on github [here](https://github.com/jeffchiudev/redux-keg-tracker).
 2. Click on the green "Code" link near the top and above the README.md.
-3. Alternatively open your terminal and use the command `git clone https://github.com/jeffchiudev/tap-room` into the directory you would like to clone the repository.
+3. Alternatively open your terminal and use the command `git clone https://github.com/jeffchiudev/redux-keg-tracker` into the directory you would like to clone the repository.
 4. Open in text editor to view code.
-5. Run command `npm install`, `npm run build` and `npm start` to view in browser.
+5. Run commands `npm install`, `npm run build` and `npm start` to view in browser.

 ## Support and Contact Details

 If any errors or bugs occur please email me [here](jeffchiudev@gmail.com)

-For bugs or pull requests click [here](https://github.com/jeffchiudev/tap-room/issues)
+For bugs or pull requests click [here](https://github.com/jeffchiudev/redux-keg-tracker/issues)

 ## License